CJKinni/plyable/README.md

 The `on_input_message` and `on_output_message` callbacks are called after a message is sent or received.
 They are passed the message as a string, and return None.
 They are useful for logging messages, or for performing other actions on messages.

 The `validate_input_message` and `validate_output_message` callbacks are called before a message is sent or received.
 They are passed the message as a string, and return a tuple.
 The tuple is of the form `(bool, str)`.
 The first element of the tuple is a boolean indicating whether the message is valid.
 The second element is a string containing an error message, if the message is not valid.
 These callbacks are useful for validating messages.
 If a message is not valid, the LLM will be sent the error messages of all failed validations, and will be asked to retry.
 This retry loop will occur up to a specified retry limit (3 by default.)

+### Why Validations?

+Validations are important when using ChatGPT for programatic tasks.
+It's capable of returning a JSON object fairly regularly, and that can be incredibly useful.
+But you want to make sure that whenever it fails, you catch it and handle the failure appropriately.

 ### Variables